-- The Subsonic SA4516 is slightly smaller than most mini arcade sticks.
+- The Subsonic Pro Fight Arcade Stick is smaller than the average mini arcade stick.

 - This is a clone of the PXN-0082.

-The build itself is fine, but, unfortunately, native controllers are needed to play on major consoles.
-You need to precisely nail the order of what you turn on first for this to actually work.
-It is even more of a hassle on the PlayStation 4 as you need to turn it on and then the arcade stick without turning on the controller.
+The build itself is fine, but native controllers are needed when playing on major consoles.
+You need to perfect the order of what you turn on first for the Subsonic SA5416 to actually work.
+It is even more of a hassle on the PlayStation because you need to turn it on and then turn on the arcade stick without turning on the controller.

 - No dead zone

 - Exaggerated suction

 - Connectivity hassle